ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 __Note:__ Don't forget the magic of `Ctrl + Space`

-The permissions value should contain all the permissions to assign. in this case, as mentioned before, you need to assign permissions to secrets, which is done like this
+The permissions value should contain all the permissions to assign.
+In this case, as mentioned before, you need to assign permissions to secrets, which is done like this

 ```typescript
 const kv = new azure.keyvault.Vault(getName("kv"), {